 Darth started with a head-on pass at Biggs.
 He fired off his missile and managed to strip off Biggs's shields.
 The action then developed into a confused melee and eventually Vader's ship was seen tumbling off into the blackness of space.
 Another win for the Rebellion!

 Both of the lads enjoyed the game greatly.
-I suspect I know what's going to be soon Christmas lists this year!
+I suspect I know what's going to be on some Christmas lists this year!